Make sure this part fits

 Genuine GM Part 457196, the Right Choice

-Your vehicle deserves only genuine OEM GM parts and accessories.
 To ensure reliability, purchase GM part # 457196 Front Wheel Bearing.
 It is sometimes referred to as GM Wheel Bearing.
-Our GM parts and accessories are expedited directly from authorized GM dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM GM parts are the best for restoring your vehicle to factory condition performance.
+Directly from GM, genuine parts are superb with regards to quality, longevity, and fit.
+Every single part passed stringent quality testing, so you can be sure that it's safe, durable, and built to perform like your original parts.
 This part fits specific Buick Regal, Roadmaster models.
 It fits Cadillac Brougham, Fleetwood.
 It also fits Chevrolet Blazer, Camaro, S10.
 This also fits GMC C2500, K1500, Suburban.

 Why choose GM Parts Giant